 She is passionate about gender equality, particularly within the financial services industry, and has worked with HM Treasury and a number of international businesses on the Women in Finance Charter.

 In her spare time she enjoys hunting down independent restaurants in her home town of Reading, and is an avid runner to compensate.

 Anna is an Associate Director at the public affairs agency Interel, which she joined in 2014.
-She specialises in supporting trade associations and consumer goods companies with their public affairs strategies and especially enjoys developing creative ways to engage stakeholders.
-Anna also provides pro bono support to Hestia, London’s largest provider of domestic abuse refuges, and she advises on the political engagement around their UK SAYS NO MORE campaign to raise awareness and increase understanding of domestic abuse and sexual violence.
+Alongside her other clients, Anna provides pro bono support to Hestia, London’s largest provider of domestic abuse refuges.

 Prior to joining Interel, Anna worked for another communications consultancy and has completed internships with a Labour MP in the House of Commons and Essex County Council.
 As well as her work with Women in Public Affairs, she also sits on the Young Consultants’ Committee of the Association of Professional Political Consultants.
 Outside of politics, she enjoys swing dancing, vintage shopping and sunny bike rides around east London.

 Catriona is a Consultant at Lexington Communications working across financial services, retail, and third sector clients.

 She went into Public Affairs after studying Politics, Philosophy and Economics (PPE) at Oxford University, and has also worked for a shadow frontbencher in the House of Commons, at the European Parliament and the Scottish Government.

 Outside of work Catriona enjoys visiting family and friends in her hometown of Edinburgh, and cheering on the Scottish rugby and football teams.